What to expect in counseling?

 If we believe that you pose a life-threatening risk to yourself or someone else, we may share information as necessary to prevent any harm from occurring.
 In the event of imminent risk to self or others, voluntary or involuntary hospitalization may also be necessary.

-We are legally required to report information about the current abuse or neglect of a minor, an elderly person or a person with a disability.
+We are legally required to report information about child abuse or elder abuse.
 In order to provide you with the best care, staff members may consult with or receive supervision from other professional colleagues within Counseling Services.

 If you are involved in a legal action and a judge determines that clinical information will provide evidence bearing significantly on the case, the counselor may be mandated to release your records.
 A counselor may also be required to disclose confidential information as part of a defense against civil, criminal, or disciplinary action.